jssteinberg/some-makeup/src/routes/style/info/fix.md

 - Elements like `abbr` and `hr` are not normalized.
 By default browsers styles them decently and semantically.
 If they’re part of a theme they are usually more restyled as well.
 - Margins for nested lists are not removed, as sanitize.css does.
 Sometimes someone wants to style lists in a totally different way, and have margins on nested lists.
 It’s easier to remove them when needed.
 - `font-size: 1em` is not set for elements using monospace font, as many libraries does.
 Ironically themes specifically styling them adjust that font-size down, as browsers already does by default.
 This browser default font-size is not a problem (anymore?).
 - `font-size` for `<small>` is not normalized as it’s already smaller in all browsers.
-If using a specific size is important for a theme, then the theme sets it consistently  between elements.
+If using a specific size is important for a theme, then the theme should set it consistently  between elements.
 - Form elements are not normalized, but are normalized for styling in the “do” CSS.
 - Polyfills: CSS Remedy (and of course normalize.css) contains some polyfills for elements browsers haven't/hadn't added (correct) styles for.
 Like: `audio:not([controls]) { display:none; }`.
 - Using `:where()` or `@layer` could be of future improvements when more users updates their browsers.